open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 ```

-Notice that I didn't add an attribute named "atm.name" or "backendsystem.name" to the `Resource` representing the `Atm` and `BackendSystem` entity names, that's because most (not to say all) distributed tracing backend systems that are compatible with the OTel trace specification, interpret the `Resource` described in a trace as a `Service`, therefore they expect the `Resource` to carry a required attribute named `service.name` as prescribed by the resource semantic convention.
+Notice that I didn't add an attribute named "atm.name" or "backendsystem.name" to the `pcommon.Resource` representing the `Atm` and `BackendSystem` entity names, that's because most (not to say all) distributed tracing backend systems that are compatible with the OTel trace specification, interpret the `pcommon.Resource` described in a trace as a `Service`, therefore they expect the `pcommon.Resource` to carry a required attribute named `service.name` as prescribed by the resource semantic convention.

 We will also use non-required attribute named `service.version` to represent the version information for both `Atm` and `BackendSystem` entities.